chinamike65/hugo-tuolesi/content/book6/book6en.md

 Compassion is the relief of suffering, and compassion is great compassion.
 The seven causal factors of the Mahayana originate in the heart of Bodhi.
 The most precious thing is compassion.
 With compassion, the ability to save sentient beings will become very great.

 1. The Importance of Great Compassion

 Showing compassion is very important.

 First of all, having compassion is one of the important differences between Buddhism and paganism.

-Second, compassion is also the foundation of Mahayana Buddhist practice.
+2. compassion is also the foundation of Mahayana Buddhist practice.

 Master Tsongkhapa specifically pointed out in the section on the stage of cultivation of bodhicitta in "The Broad Treatise on the Stages of the Bodhi Path": "The root of the Mahayana path is great compassion", and "The rest of the cause and effect are the truth of this cause and effect".